Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning.md

 ---
 {% include mathjax.html %}

-**NEURAL NETWORK**
+**Neural Network**

+A Neural Network is a simple system of function developed based on the complexity of the data.
-Neural Network models are similar to machine learning models in context of learning a function.
+Neural Network models are similar to machine learning models in context of learning a function by learning parameters.
-For instance, In Linear regression, the model learns the parameter $$w$$ in equation $$y=wx+c$$.
+For instance, In Linear regression, the model learns the parameter/coefficient $$w$$ in equation $$y=wx+c$$ by iteratively running over data.
-In Neural Networks, the models learns parameters w for complex unstructured datasets such images, audio, text etc.
+Similarly in Neural Networks, the models learns a matrix of parameters $$w$$ for complex unstructured datasets such images, audio, text etc.

 <center>